Frequently asked questions

-Housing Authorities are subject to limits set by the federal Department of Housing and Urban Development, which sets regional limits on how much the housing authority can pay based on the number of bedrooms in a unit.
+Housing Authorities are subject to limits set by the federal Department of Housing and Urban Development, which sets regional limits on how much the housing authority can pay based on the number of bedrooms the family qualifies for.
 The limit is called the Payment Standard, and in the St. Louis region, the Payment Standard is dependent on the location of the unit.

-Generally, speaking, we encourage families with vouchers to search for housing in the ranges in the below table based on the location of the unit.
-So, for example, a family with a 2-bedroom unit should look for housing up to $845 in tier 1 areas and up to $935 in tier 2 areas.
+Generally, speaking, we encourage families with vouchers to search for housing in the price limits in the below table based on the location of the unit.
+So, for example, a family with a 2-bedroom unit should look for housing up to $855 in Tier 1 areas and up to $945 in Tier 2 areas.

 There are two important factors to keep in mind.
-First, families with income may choose to look above the established range because they can pay a larger portion of the rent.
-Second, although the rent range helps families figure out how much they can afford based on the location, the rent agreed upon between the Housing Authority and the property owner must be based on the fair market rate.
+First, families with income may choose to look above the established price limit because they can pay a larger portion of the rent.
+Second, although the price limit helps families figure out how much they can afford based on the location, the rental price agreed upon between the Housing Authority and the property owner must be based on the fair market rate.
 The Housing Authority will look at comparable units in the area (based on amenities, size, and type of unit) to make sure that the rental amount the property owner requests is a fair price based on the market.